teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 We threw a lot of code at you above.
 Although this will work perfectly it's also important that you understand why it's working and what the logic behind is.
-Let's for example take the city "Berlin".
+Lets, for example, take the city "Berlin".
 Now, if we break it into trigrams we become the following:

 `__b _be ber erl rli lin in_ n__`